 But I liked that my new corset didn’t stick out too much or seem too odd to anyone. :)

 My corset was surprisingly comfortable, and I must admit…my posture was stellar all night! :)

-Thanks so much to for presenting me with this exciting challenge!
+Thanks so much to A Corset Story for presenting me with this exciting challenge!
 Do you think you’d wear a refashioned corset out and about, be it steampunk, girlie, funky, or crazy?
 How would you have refashed/styled this one?